 The Council will develop and retain a management structure that provides leadership and creates the opportunity for staff to work effectively and efficiently to achieve the Council objectives.
 We will provide training and support to enable staff to develop their skills so they can achieve their full potential.
 We will develop skills on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed.
 We will ensure that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Council.

-Members are provided with financial and performance reports on a regular basis.
+Members are provided with financial and performance reports on a regular basis which demonstrates how the Council achieves value for money